prabusubra/InterviewEng2023/README.md

 * What is qualifier in spring?
 * System diagram of current app.
 * How authentication and authorisation works?
+* what is second-level cache in hibernate?

 # Troposheresolutions

 # HCL

+1. how to not use caching in spring JPA?
+2. diff Controller vs RestController?
+3. what is Qualifier annotation?
+4. what is deep and shallow copy?
+5. how to decide whether react component has to render or not?
+6. how to get previous state of react component?
+7. best practises to improve react performance?
+8. what is useMemo vs useCallback?
+9. what is multithread in js? webworkers vs service workers?
+10. setTimer function?

 # Boeing